 They can also be referred to as a personal representative or as a trustee.
-Specifically, the executor will arrange your funeral, manage your assets (including taking an inventory), cancel your subscriptions, pay your debts, complete your final tax return, and distribute your estate according to the instructions in your Will.
+Specifically, the executor will arrange your funeral, manage your assets, cancel your subscriptions, pay your debts, complete your final tax return, and distribute your estate according to the instructions in your Will.

 It is a lot of work and can be complex and time-consuming.

 This is why choosing the person to be your executor is so important.
 There are three things to consider when choosing the executor(s): trust, capability, and residency.

 Your executor should be someone you trust to follow your wishes and to act in the best interest of your beneficiaries.
 You should also trust them to do the right thing.

 Sometimes executors can be pressured by the beneficiaries to do things that they shouldn’t do.
 An executor should be someone who is trustworthy and will not be easily pushed around.

 Your executor should be capable of dealing with the complexities of your estate.